raywritescode/raywritescode.github.io/posts/java/_posts/2014-05-17-udacity-intro-java-programming.md

 permalink: udacity-intro-java-programming-review
 ---

-[Udacity] (http://www.udacity.com), in collaboration with [San Jose State University] (http://www.sjsu.edu/), offers an [Intro to Programming: Problem Solving with Java] (https://www.udacity.com/course/cs046) course that I’ve recommended to friends and colleagues who are non-programmers and who are interested in learning about computer programming.
+[Udacity](http://www.udacity.com), in collaboration with [San Jose State University](http://www.sjsu.edu/), offers an [Intro to Programming: Problem Solving with Java](https://www.udacity.com/course/cs046) course that I’ve recommended to friends and colleagues who are non-programmers and who are interested in learning about computer programming.

-I’ve recommended the course based solely on the course’s primary instructor, [Cay Horstmann] (http://www.hostmann.com), who is a professor of computer science at San Jose State University and a prolific author of books about programming languages and computer science.
-I’m familiar with Professor Horstmann’s work from having studied the Java programming language from his excellent [Core Java] (http://www.horstmann.com/corejava.html) series of books.
+I’ve recommended the course based solely on the course’s primary instructor, [Cay Horstmann](http://www.horstmann.com), who is a professor of computer science at San Jose State University and a prolific author of books about programming languages and computer science.
+I’m familiar with Professor Horstmann’s work from having studied the Java programming language from his excellent [Core Java](http://www.horstmann.com/corejava.html) series of books.

 Two Sundays ago I decided work through Professor Horstmann’s Java programming course on Udacity to supplement the studying that I’m doing for the OCA Java SE 7 Programmer I exam.
 It was also a way for me to properly evaluate the course for recommendation to others.

-The [Intro to Programming: Problem Solving with Java] (https://www.udacity.com/course/cs046) main page estimates 4 months to complete the course, assuming 6 hours/week dedicated to working through the lessons.
+The [Intro to Programming: Problem Solving with Java](https://www.udacity.com/course/cs046) main page estimates 4 months to complete the course, assuming 6 hours/week dedicated to working through the lessons.

 Every day for the past two weeks I dedicated four hours on weekdays and six hours on weekends watching the lessons at 1.5x speed and completing all of the quizzes, two midterm exams, all programming assignments, and the final exam.